microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 active window _per-desktop_, and only glom when there's one on the current desktop.

-We could make the `glomToLastWindow` property even more powerful by accepting a combined `bool`/enum value:
+We could make the `windowingBehavior` property accept a variety of
-- `"always"`: always glom to the most recent window, regardless of desktop.
-This also suppresses the creation of new windows, including tearing out tabs, or windows created by `newWindow` actions.
-See [Single Instance Mode](#scenario-single-instance-mode) for more details.
+configurations:

-- `"lastWindow"`: always glom to the most recent window, regardless of desktop.
+- `"useExisting"`: always glom to the most recent window, regardless of desktop.
-- `true` or `"sameDesktop"`: Only glom if there's an existing window on this virtual desktop, otherwise create a new window.
+- `"useExistingOnSameDesktop"`: Only glom if there's an existing window on this virtual desktop, otherwise create a new window.
 This will be the new default value.
-- `false` or `"never"`: Never glom, always create a new window.
+- `"useNew"`: Never glom, always create a new window.
 This is technically the current behavior of the Terminal.

 ### Handling the current working directory